Everyone loves children’s stories. They are fun, entertaining, and they reflect the realities of everyday life while providing valuable lessons.

 Ralphie the Roach

 Ralphie the Roach is an illustrated book published in 2017.
 It tells the story of a young cockroach whom others regard as ugly and untidy.
 Others look down on Ralphie because of where he lives.
 Most roaches live in dark and greasy places.
 One day, Ralphie goes home to his parents crying.
 A big and mean honey bee named Henry told Ralphie that no one likes him because he is dirty and ugly-looking.
 Henry added that everyone loves bees because of how they smell and because they spent a lot of time around flowers.
 This deeply hurt Ralphie’s feelings and his parents try to comfort Ralphie.
-His parents explained to him what is truly essential and how to handle bullies like Henry and other bugs who treat him bad.
+His parents explained to him what is truly essential and how to handle bullies like Henry and other bugs who treat him badly.

 Charlie the Click Bug